-Mass produced cleaning brands also tend to produce plastic packaging which isn’t biodegradable.
+I’ve found mass produced cleaning brands also tend to produce plastic packaging, which isn’t biodegradable.
 In 2016, less than half of all plastic bottles were collected for recycling and only 7% were turned into new bottles.
 Once thrown away, we store our old plastic cleaning products in landfill sites indefinitely.
 Or, rather horrifyingly, they will join the 12.7 million tonnes of single-use plastic, which ends up in our oceans every year.
 Another consideration is the huge fuel costs a manufacturer spends putting a product on the shelves in your local supermarket.
 Planes, ships and lorries all use fossil fuels to globally transport their products and this has a big environmental impact, too.

 All of this can sound quite overwhelming and many of us are left wondering where to begin.
 Luckily, the organic cleaning market is steadily growing and there is a huge choice of eco-brands which take pride in their carbon footprint.
 They all promise to use organic ingredients to get your house sparkling clean without spraying nasty toxins into the air and our lungs.
-And we think that’s a pretty good place to start.
+And I think that’s a pretty good place to start.

 Cleaning the kitchen

 After an affordable antibacterial spray for the kitchen?
-Made from natural plant sources, and a gorgeous blend of lavender and rosemary, we recommend Kinn Living Kitchen Cleaner.
+Made from natural plant sources, and a gorgeous blend of lavender and rosemary, I recommend Kinn Living Kitchen Cleaner.
 A mother and daughter duo founded this brand and they make all products in Britain.
 They are also free from petrochemicals, phosphates and synthetic chemicals.
-In fact, we’ve used it for cleaning kitchen surfaces, taps and handles with great results.
+In fact, I’ve used it for cleaning kitchen surfaces, taps and handles with great results.
 And it doesn’t leave any streaks either – genius!

-When it comes to keeping on top of any stainless steel, we always rely on Alkimi Shiny Surface Cleaner.
+When it comes to keeping on top of any stainless steel, I always rely on Alkimi Shiny Surface Cleaner.
 It’s really handy to keep your ceramics (including sanitaryware) and white goods looking pristine, too.
 With ingredients like bergamot oil and lemongrass extract, you can feel happy that it’s free from parabens, phthalates, chlorine and formaldehyde.